espocrm/documentation/docs/development/acl.md

 * AclManager - `Espo\Core\AclManager`
 * Acl - `Espo\Core\Acl`

-With *AclManager* you can check access for any user. *Acl* is a wrapper for *AclManager* for a current user.
+With the *AclManager* you can check access for any user.
+The *Acl* is a wrapper for the *AclManager* for a current user.

-You can obtain both objects form the *Container*.

 ```php
 use Espo\Core\Acl\Table;